matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 You are going to take the two questions in each thing and say one is a status question.
 Right?
 What do we know right now?
-What have we got in hand, for both axes?
+What have we got in hand?
+For both axes.

 And then the other is: what do we want to do next?
 And we are going to drive what we do next -- that activity side -- from what we want to